-The discovery and development of insulin as a medical treatment can be traced back to the 19th century.
+The discovery and advancement of insulin as a diabetes treatment can be traced back to the 19th century.

 Research into the development of insulin has driven scientists to take significant steps towards understanding human biology and a number of Nobel Prizes have been awarded for research into the hormone.